opencog/atomspace/opencog/matrix/README.md

 of generic matrix analysis tools to it.
 The tools implemented here
 include:

- *) row and column subtotals
+ * row and column subtotals
- *) computing and caching frequencies from counts.
+ * computing and caching frequencies from counts.
- *) computing and caching mutual information between rows and columns *) computing cosine similarity between rows or columns.
+ * computing and caching mutual information between rows and columns
+ * computing cosine similarity between rows or columns.
- *) performing PCA (principal component analysis) in the matrix.
+ * performing PCA (principal component analysis) in the matrix.
+ * performing cuts, to remove unwanted rows, coumns and individual entries.

 FAQ
 ---